Dudu-M/learning-dashboard-web-app/README.md

 ```
 This account is setup to have been used for 3 of the 5 weeks of data provided and shows pre made plans and reflections.
 You can also see the notification system.

+**Admin Account**

 You can create a super user using the command :
 ```
 python3 manage.py createsuperuser
 ```

-Follow the instructions and then you can login to the admin site `http://127.0.0.1:8000/admin/` to see the database tables
+This will prompt you to add a username, email and password, and then you can login to the admin site `http://127.0.0.1:8000/admin/`.
+Here you will be able to see database tables.

 ### Functionality you can test

+There are a number of ways you can canigate the system and a good place to start can be the 'Workload Overview' page.
+From there you will be able to see what features exist and you can navigate through to creating and editing plans and reflections.

+Here are some features you can start with:

 * Workload Overview - apply filters and interact with the charts
 * Workload Overview Plan - type out information and save a plan